Ed Markey: Early life and education

 Markey was born on July 11, 1946, in Malden, Massachusetts, the son of Christina M. (née Courtney) and John E. Markey, a milkman.
 Markey's mother was the valedictorian of her high school class but was unable to attend college because her mother died and she was needed to care for the family.
 The family was Irish Catholic, and Markey was educated at Immaculate Conception School and Malden Catholic High School.

 Starting in the summer of 1965, Markey was the driver and salesperson for an ice cream truck in Lexington, Massachusetts.
 He was known as "Eddie the Ice Cream Man" to neighborhood children and used the proceeds from the HP Hood route to pay tuition at Boston College.
 In the late 1960s Markey was cited by the Lexington Police for the ringing of his bell to announce the ice cream truck's presence.
 Soon after the citation, the selectmen of Lexington changed the ordinance and he was allowed to ring his bell.

 Markey graduated from Boston College in 1968 with a Bachelor of Arts and from Boston College Law School in 1972 with a Juris Doctor.

 Career

 After graduating, Markey worked as a lawyer in private practice.
-He served in the United States Army Reserve from 1968 to 1973, attaining the rank of Specialist Fourth Class.
+He served in the United States Army Reserve from 1968 to 1973, attaining the rank of Specialist 4.
 He joined while a junior in college, and has said that he enlisted before knowing whether he would receive a Vietnam War draft notice.
 Markey also said that even though he opposed the war, he would have answered the induction notice and gone to Vietnam if he had been drafted, despite having secured a position in the Reserve.
 His South Boston reserve unit included Thomas P. O'Neill III, Steve Grossman, and Markey's brothers Richard and John.

 Markey was elected to the Massachusetts House of Representatives, where he represented the 16th Middlesex district (Malden and Melrose) and 26th Middlesex district from 1973 to 1976.